German submarine U-552: Second patrol

 The U-552 had four remaining torpedoes and she continued searching for merchant ships in transit towards the North Channel.
-Topp was not successful in engaging any additional targets and almost 48 hours after sinking the S.S.
-Nerissa, the U-552 commenced her homeward transit south.
+Topp was not successful in engaging any additional targets and almost 48 hours after sinking the SS Nerissa, the U-552 commenced her homeward transit south.
 She arrived in St Nazaire on 6 May.

 Third patrol

 U-552 left St Nazaire for her third war patrol on 25 May 1941.
 In 39 days, she travelled into the North Atlantic and sank three British vessels: the Ainderby on 10 June, the Chinese Prince on 12 June, and the Norfolk on 18 June.
 During the attack on the Norfolk, U-552 attempted to attack the remaining ships in the convoy, but was forced to break off the attack due to the arrival of several of the convoy's escorts.
 All of these attacks occurred off the northwest coast of Ireland, and once U-552 returned to St. Nazaire on 2 July 1941, she had amassed a total of 24,401 GRT from the ships she had sunk.